Gerold103/serverbox/README.md

 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=$(pwd)/installed ../
 make install
 ```
-This creates a folder `installed/` which contains the library binaries and headers.
+This creates a subfolder `installed/` in the current directory, which contains the library binaries and headers.
 The libraries are self-sufficient and isolated.
 It means you can take just `TaskScheduler` headers and static library, or just `IOCore`'s, or just basic `libmgbox` and its headers.
 Or any combination of those.

 #### Stubs